Breaking down the good red wine Italy produces

 The 5 Best Italian Red Wines for Beginners

-To appreciate the diversity of Italian red wine, it is helpful to understand the country’s key wine regions.
+Understanding the country’s key wine regions is helpful for appreciating the diversity of Italian red wine.
 Each area has its unique grapes, winemaking traditions, and flavor profiles.

 Tuscany, Piedmont, Veneto, Abruzzo, Sicily